munawar77/Debian-Transform-Like-Kubuntu/README.md

 ## 🚀 Overview

-This script enhances a Debian system by transforming it into a **Kubuntu-like KDE environment**, ensuring a polished and feature-rich desktop experience.
+This script enhances a Debian system by installing a selection of packages commonly shipped by the Kubuntu Team, ensuring a polished and feature-rich desktop experience

 ### 🔧 Prerequisites